docpad-archive/documentation/01-start/07-troubleshoot.html.md

 watchOptions: preferredMethods: ['watchFile','watch']
 ```

-Mac OS X users are the most likely to run across this issue.
+Mac OS X users are most likely to encounter this issue.

 ### I got "We couldn't find an existing DocPad project inside your current directory..."